Boards are asking about AI returns. Not whether you’re using it. They want to know what it’s producing. And most companies don’t have a good answer.

 Deloitte’s Global Boardroom Program surveyed 695 board members and C-suite executives across 56 countries.
 The findings tell a clear story.
 Only 5% of organizations have AI fully incorporated into their business and operating plans.
 Two-thirds of board members describe their own AI knowledge as “limited to none,” improved from 79% the prior year, but still a majority.

 Board members are approving AI budgets they can’t evaluate.
 They’re signing off on strategies they don’t fully understand.
+When CFOs act on AI-driven workforce decisions without the measurement frameworks to validate them, the board is effectively rubber-stamping outcomes it cannot verify.
 Not because they lack intelligence or diligence, but because no one has given them a framework for tracking AI progress the way they track revenue, margins, or customer retention.

 The pressure from outside